• Skip to primary navigation

 During my past summer trips to France, Spain, and the Netherlands, I’ve dealt with my fair share of blisters and sore soles.
 But, I’m here to tell you that your feet don’t have to suffer!

-If you are leaving soon for a trip to Europe, you may also want to know which shoes should be packed among your many other essentials for European travel.
+If you are leaving soon for a trip to Europe, you may also want to know which shoes to pack along with your other essentials for European travel.

-Plus, I’ll share tips for how to pack shoes for travel that will help you maximize the limited space in your suitcase.
+Plus, I’ll share tips for how to pack shoes for travel to maximize the limited space in your suitcase.

 Disclosure: This guide to packing the best walking shoes for Europe in summer contains some affiliate links.
 When you click on one of these links and make a purchase, I may earn a commission.
 Of course, this is at no extra cost to you.